NRCDV’s mission is to strengthen and transform efforts to end domestic violence.

-NRCDV’s diverse and multi-disciplinary staff includes highly experienced advocates and professionals, many of whom have been active in the anti-violence against women movement for a significant number of years.
-Click here for a PDF NRCDV staff list.
+NRCDV’s diverse and multi-disciplinary staff includes highly experienced advocates and professionals, many of whom have been active in the movement to end domestic and sexual violence for a significant number of years.

-NRCDV operates under a team structure, which has facilitated the development of core competencies as well as specialized expertise.
-While the Capacity Building and Education Team takes the lead role in responding to incoming TA and training requests, staff from the Policy & Research are also heavily engaged in TA, training and resource development activities.
+NRCDV operates within a team structure, which has facilitated the development of core competencies as well as specialized expertise.
+The Capacity Building and Education Team assumes the lead role to incoming technical assistance and training requests.
+The Policy & Research Team is also deeply engaged in technical assistance, training and resource development activities.
 NRCDV’s key initiatives often involve cross-team collaborations as well as partnerships with outside experts.
 NRCDV’s Operations Team provides comprehensive support for all programmatic activities.

 Anne Menard, Chief Executive Officer

 Anne is an activist who has worked on policy, practice and research issues affecting domestic violence and sexual assault survivors since the mid-70s.
-In 2005, after serving as a senior consultant to the Family Violence Prevention and Services Program of the US Department of Health and Human Services, she returned as Director and then CEO of NRCDV, a position she previously held from 1994-99.
+In 2005, after serving as a senior consultant to the Family Violence Prevention and Services Program for the U.S. Department of Health and Human Services, Anne returned as Director, and then CEO, of NRCDV, a position she previously held from 1994-99.
 At NRCDV, she directs technical assistance, training, resource development, and special projects to support domestic violence intervention and prevention efforts across the country.
-Prior to this national level work, Anne led the Connecticut Coalition Against Domestic Violence for over six years, and, in the early 1980s, co-directed Connecticut’s largest domestic violence shelter and was actively involved in grassroots sexual assault advocacy.
+In prior work, Anne led the Connecticut Coalition Against Domestic Violence for more than six years and, in the early 1980s, co-directed Connecticut’s largest domestic violence shelter and was actively involved in grassroots sexual assault advocacy.